tunnckoCore/gruu/CONTRIBUTING.md

 ### Give feedback on issues

 We're always looking for more opinions on discussions in the issue tracker.
-It's a good opportunity to influence the future direction of AVA.
+It's a good opportunity to influence the future direction of `gruu`.

 The [`question` label](https://github.com/tunnckoCore/gruu/labels/question%20%2F%20discussion) is a good place to find ongoing discussions.